Anatomy of rocky planets formed by rapid pebble accretion III. Partitioning of volatiles between planetary core, mantle, and atmosphere: Introduction

 \section{Introduction}

 The delivery of volatiles to the terrestrial planets in the Solar System is traditionally ascribed to impacts of primitive, water-rich asteroids that originated beyond the water ice line \citep{Morbidelli+etal2000,RaymondIzidoro2017}.
-In this view, the amounts of volatiles such as carbon, nitrogen and hydrogen are inherently stochastic and could be sourced from a wide range of parent bodies with different isotopic compositions \citep{Marty2012,Alexander+etal2012}.
-This gives the possibility to infer the source population of Earth's volatiles by comparing e.g.\ the measured D/H ratio of Earth to that of various meteorite groups.
+In this view, the amounts of volatiles such as carbon, nitrogen, and hydrogen are inherently stochastic and could be sourced from a wide range of parent bodies with different isotopic compositions \citep{Marty2012,Alexander+etal2012}.
+This gives the possibility to infer the source population of Earth's volatiles by comparing, for example, the measured D/H ratio of Earth to that of various meteorite groups.

-The atmospheres of Venus, Earth and Mars clearly do have very different atmospheric volatile contents today.
-Venus hosts a dense and massive atmosphere dominated by 86 bar of CO$_2$ (corresponding to $M_{\rm CO_2} = 4.5 \times 10^{20}\,{\rm kg}$ or $35\%$ of the total water mass in the Earth's oceans), likely outgassed from the mantle in periodic, global resurfacing events and subsequently trapped in the atmosphere due to the lack of surface water reservoirs for carbonate formation and reburial of carbon into the mantle \citep{Taylor+etal2018}.
-The N$_2$ budget of Venus' atmosphere is about three times that of Earth's atmosphere, indicating perhaps the presence of a few ppm of N$_2$ buried in the mantle of Earth \citep{Marty2012,CartignyMarty2013,Mysen2019}.
+The atmospheres of Venus, Earth, and Mars clearly do have very different atmospheric volatile contents today.
+Venus hosts a dense and massive atmosphere dominated by 96.5\% CO$_2$ with an approximate mass of $M_{\rm CO_2} = 4.6 \times 10^{20}\,{\rm kg}$ (equivalent of $35\%$ of the total water mass in the Earth's oceans).
+Its atmosphere was likely outgassed from the mantle in periodic, global resurfacing events and subsequently trapped because of the lack of surface water reservoirs for carbonate formation and the reburial of carbon into the mantle \citep{Taylor+etal2018}.
+The N$_2$ budget of Venus' atmosphere is about three times that of Earth's atmosphere, but Earth likely aintains an additional few parts-per-million (ppm) of N$_2$ buried in the mantle to make the reservoir more equal to Venus' \citep{Marty2012,CartignyMarty2013,Mysen2019}.
 Earth, in contrast to Venus, holds much more carbon in the mantle than in the atmosphere \citep{DasguptaHirschmann2010,Wong+etal2019}, with an estimated range of total carbon mass between $M_{\rm C} 10^{20}{-}10^{21}$ kg; the lower end corresponds to the Venusian atmosphere reservoir (using the molecular mass ratio $m_{\rm CO_2} \approx 3.7 m_{\rm C}$).